It is very important to make sure your data in the right format.

 add_index :profiles, :user_id, unique: true.
 A foreign key to achieve referential integrity.

 Rails or framework’s validation does not enforce these to happen.
 You could still insert whatever you want to the database.
 Validation is a way at code level to tell the developers during development what kind of data they can put into the database.
-If you dont want any of situation to happen, enforce it at database level.
+If you dont want any of situation to happen on production, enforce it at database level.

 has_one does not gurantee there is only one record.
-We have to add a database constraint by ourself.
+We have to add a database constraint by ourselves.
 And no,

 has_many :comments, dependent: :destroy did not help when you